neuroborus/conky-yasno/README.md

 # conky-yasno
-This conky theme displays [YASNO](https://yasno.com.ua/) power outages.
+This conky theme displays [YASNO](https://yasno.com.ua/) power outages with real-time pinging of remote DDNS.

+* Line is RED - no power
+* Line is GREEN - power is on
+* Line is ORANGE - ping is not set up

 ![](./docs/screenshot.png)